niravshah/iwc/README.md

 ### Comments

-This code tries to follow the paradigmof Self Documenting code and Test Driven code explanations prescribed by Rob Martin in his Clean Code book and hence does not have a lot of explicit comments.
+This code tries to follow the paradigm of "Self Documenting Code" and Test Driven code explanations prescribed by Rob Martin in his Clean Code book and hence does not have a lot of explicit comments.
+However, some of the more complicated methods Establishment Service are commented for further explanation.

 ---